google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

 .. image:: figures/mean_jan_temp.png
+   :align: center
+   :alt: A scatterplot of mean january temperatures.

 First you should note the slope of this graph before an outlier is added.
 The slope of this line is -2.1*x + 116.
 You can practice interpreting what slope